The Importance of Volunteer Pulse Surveys

 Pulse surveys can also foster a culture of trust and transparency.

-But only if you’re re ready and willing to both share the results in a transparent way, and also report back what you’re going to do about what you learn.
+But only if you are ready and willing to both share the results in a transparent way, and also report back what you’re going to do about what you learn.

 Tune-In with Volunteer Pulse Surveys